-Investors can utilize numerous tools and resources to analyze their portfolios and the economy.
-We’ll discuss the following related topics:
+Investors can use many tools and resources to analyze their portfolios and the economy.
+The topics here connect closely, so we’ll cover them together:

-Total return considers all possible forms of returns or losses related to an investment and compares it to the investment’s cost.
+Total return adds up all gains and losses and compares them to the original cost.
 Here’s the formula:

 The following video shows how to approach a total return question: